tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 corpus = pd.read_csv(os.path.join(data_dir, '{}-{}.csv'.format(source_lang, target_lang)), delimiter='\t')
 ```

-To train a neural network I need to turn the sentences into something the neural network can understand, which of course means **numbers**.
+To train a neural network I need to turn the sentences into something **a neural network can understand**, which of course means numbers.
 Each sentence is split into words and turned into a sequence of numbers.
-To do this, I used a vocabulary – a class which will store word indexes.
+To do this, I used a vocabulary – a class which stores word indexes.

 ```python